 Think back to 7th-grade biology and Mendel’s experiments with peas.
 A hybrid seed is created by taking the pollen from a flower and introducing it to a female flower of another plant (of the same species).
 The resulting fruit will contain hybrid seeds.
 Hybrids are bred to be disease resistant, ship well and look good.
 Therefore, most commercially grown produce are hybrids.
 Seed saved from a hybrid plant will typically not ‘breed true’ to the parent.
 Do not confuse hybrids with GMOs.

 Genetically Modified Organisms (GMOs) are created by altering a plant’s DNA in a way that would never happen in nature.
 Often, DNA from one species is inserted into a separate species with the goal of making the plant resistant to herbicides and pesticides.
 These plants disrupt systems that the earth has been refining for millions of years and compromise our health.

 Currently, GMO seed is only sold to farmers and not available to home gardeners.
 However, you may want to support seed companies that have signed the Safe Seed Pledge to ensure the company you are supporting does not buy, sell or trade GMOs.

 8 of the Best Organic Seed Companies

-*I receive a small commission for seeds purchased for All Good Things Organic Seeds when you buy them through my Amazon link, as well as High Mowing Seeds purchased through Gardener’s Supply Company.
+*I receive a small commission for seeds purchased for Renee’s Garden, as well as High Mowing Seeds purchased through Gardener’s Supply Company.
 However, I would recommend them regardless because they are awesome companies.
 I do not receive any form of compensation from any of the other companies listed below.